Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 While PSNR and SSIM rely on pixel-wise or low-level features, the Learned Perceptual Image Patch Similarity (LPIPS) metric uses deep feature representations from pretrained convolutional networks to estimate perceptual differences.
 Let $\phi_l(x)$ and $\phi_l(\hat{x})$ denote the activation maps extracted from layer $l$ of a pretrained network (e.g., VGG or AlexNet).
 The LPIPS distance between $x$ and $\hat{x}$ is computed as:

 where $\hat{\phi}_l$ denotes normalized feature maps and $w_l$ are learned weights that capture the relative importance of each layer.
 Lower LPIPS values indicate higher perceptual similarity.
-This metric captures subtle structural and textural differences that are often overlooked by traditional measures, making it highly relevant for assessing the realism of diffusion-generated MRI images.
+LPIPS captures subtle structural and textural differences, often overlooked by traditional measures, making it relevant for assessing the realism of diffusion-generated MRI images.